EGI-Federation/documentation/content/en/users/getting-started/_index.md

 ### Get access to pilot allocation

-1. Login to the [EGI Marketplace](https://marketplace.egi.eu) with the [EGI AAI Check-In service](../check-in).
+1. Log into the [EGI Marketplace](https://marketplace.egi.eu) with the [EGI AAI Check-In service](../check-in).
 1. Setup a profile, including details about your affiliation and role within a research institute/project/team.